nemofq/pushbullet-go/README.md

 ## Installation

-Install directly from the [Chrome Web Store (pending review)](https://chromewebstore.google.com/) or:
+Install directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/push-go/dghndapbehjdbhiffbckojkhoennbofg) or:

 ### Method 1: Install from Source
 1. Download and unzip the source code from this repository